moredip/blog.thepete.net/source/about/index.markdown

 I am an independent software consultant based in the San Francisco Bay Area.

-## My Focus

-Most of my work centers around supporting and advising startup engineering teams that are going through some sort of inflection point.
+Most of my work centers around supporting and advising startup engineering teams.

+I enjoy sharing my opinion via [conference talks and writing](/articles-and-talks), often with a focus on agile engineering practices.

+## How I work

+I often engage with engineering organizations who are going through some sort of inflection point or experiencing growing pains.

 For startups that are just getting off the ground I provide support in hiring an initial engineering team, laying out engineering practices, and defining an architectural approach for the initial MVP.